How Much Do Managed IT Services Cost in Canada? (2026 Pricing Guide)

 How are projects priced?
 Published hourly rate or fixed-price scope, written estimate before work starts Open-ended T&M with no pre-approval threshold

-A 60-user Hamilton professional services firm came to us with three proposals: $122, $169, and $214 per user.
-The CFO wanted the cheap one.
-I had the team line up the contracts and circle every named tool.
-The $122 quote named two.
-The $169 named eight.
-The $214 named eleven, with managed detection, a real DR runbook, and a vCIO retainer.
+A 60-user Hamilton professional services firm came to us with three proposals: CA$122, CA$169, and CA$214 per user.
+The CFO wanted the lowest number.
+I had the team lay the three contracts side by side and circle every tool each one committed to.
+The CA$122 proposal covered two.
+The CA$169 reached eight.
+The CA$214 reached eleven, with managed detection, a real DR runbook, and a vCIO retainer.

-The cheap quote wasn’t cheap; it was a different product.
-They picked the middle option, added Huntress and tested backup, and landed at $189 all-in.
+The bargain quote was no bargain; it was a different product.
+They picked the middle option, added managed detection and tested backup, and landed at CA$189 all-in.
 The renewal didn’t bounce.

 How does Fusion Computing structure pricing?

 Standardization keeps the price honest.
-For a scoped recommendation, book a free IT business assessment or see the managed IT services Toronto contract structure.
+For a scoped recommendation, book a free IT business consultation.

 Frequently asked questions